JoseyKinnaman/fetcher_api/README.md

   * Type "rake db:setup" to create databases and migrations
   * Type "rails s" to run on local server
   * Access "localhost:3000"
-  * Heroku in Postman or cURL for calls. ```fill in```
+  * Heroku in Postman or cURL for calls. ```https://pet-name-api.herokuapp.com/names/random```

 # Endpoints

 ## GET
-* /names returns all pet names and their parameters (id (?), name, category, male, female)
+* /names returns all pet names and their parameters (id (?), name, category
-* /names/:id returns an pet name and its parameters matching the id  ?
+* /names/:id returns an pet name and its parameters matching the id #.
 * /names/random will return a random pet name and its parameters
-* /names?category= will return a search result for a name by a specific category
+* /names?category= will return a search result for a name by a specific category * still need to work out scope

 ## DELETE